Billie Whitelaw

 Billie Honor Whitelaw (6 June 1932 – 21 December 2014) was an English actress.
-She worked in close collaboration with Irish playwright Samuel Beckett for 25 years and was regarded as one of the foremost interpreters of his works.
-She was also known for her portrayal of Mrs. Baylock, the demonic nanny in the 1976 horror film The Omen.
+She worked in close collaboration with the Irish playwright Samuel Beckett for 25 years and was regarded as one of the foremost interpreters of his works.
+She was also known for her portrayal of Mrs Baylock, the demonic nanny in the 1976 horror film The Omen.

-Whitelaw was nominated for three Television BAFTAs, winning two in 1961 and 1973.
+Whitelaw was nominated for three Television BAFTAs, winning two, in 1961 and 1973.
 She was also nominated for four Film BAFTAs, winning the Award for Best Actress in a Supporting Role for both Charlie Bubbles and Twisted Nerve in 1969.

 Early life

-Whitelaw was born on 6 June 1932 in Coventry, Warwickshire, (Note: Since 1 April 1974, Coventry has been part of West Midlands.) the daughter of Frances Mary (née Williams) and Gerry Whitelaw.
+Billie Honor Whitelaw was born on 6 June 1932 in Coventry, Warwickshire, (Note: Since 1 April 1974, Coventry has been part of West Midlands.) the daughter of Frances Mary (née Williams) and Gerry Whitelaw.
 She had one sister, Constance, who was 10 years older.
-Whitelaw grew up in a working class part of Bradford and later attended Grange Girls' Grammar School in Bradford.
+Whitelaw grew up in a working-class part of Bradford and went to Thornton Grammar School, later attending Grange Girls' Grammar School, both in Bradford.

-At age 11, she began performing as a child actress on radio programmes, including the part of Bunkle, an extrovert prep-schoolboy on Children's Hour from Manchester, and later worked as an assistant stage manager and acted with the repertory company at the Prince's Theatre in Bradford during high school.
+At age 11, she began performing as a child actress on radio programmes, including the part of Bunkle, an extrovert prep-schoolboy on Children's Hour from Manchester, and later worked as an assistant stage manager and acted with the repertory company at the Prince's Theatre in Bradford while still at school.
 Her father died of lung cancer when Billie was 9 years old.
 Money was tight and her mother struggled to support the family.
 "It's something I haven't come to terms with ...
 I'm rather ashamed of having the good life I have", she later recalled.

-At the age of sixteen, Whitelaw met the director Joan Littlewood at the BBC in Manchester and was invited to join her Theatre Workshop troupe.
-She was encouraged by her mother to join Harry Hanson's Leeds company in 1948 and then went on to play in repertory theatres in Dewsbury, New Brighton on Merseyside, and Oxford; eventually making her London debut in 1950.
+At age 16, Whitelaw met the director Joan Littlewood at the BBC in Manchester and was invited to join her Theatre Workshop troupe.
+She was encouraged by her mother to join Harry Hanson's Leeds company in 1948 and then went on to play in repertory theatres in Dewsbury, New Brighton and Oxford, eventually making her London debut in 1950.